 Come train with us—we’ll help you crack the codes!

-The 2019 release of ICD-10 clinical modification (CM) codes introduces approximately 500 changes: 320 new codes, 172 revised codes, and 3 deleted codes.
+The 2019 release of ICD-10 clinical modification (CM) codes introduces approximately 500 added, revised, and deleted codes.
 You’ll find the full list on the Centers for Disease Control and Prevention (CDC) website on the ICD-10 page.

 Stats: The number of changes in ICD-10 diagnosis codes has gone down in the last few years: There were approximately 850 changes in 2017 and more than 2500 in 2018.
 But even a handful of new or revised codes can wreak havoc with your office’s claims if you aren’t fully trained on what they mean and how to use them.